austintheriot/wrend/webgl/README.md

 ## Todo
 - Enable Vertex Array Object (VAO)

+- Clean up buffer callback implementation (based off of uniform implementation)
+    - Use separate callback structs

+- In the micro apps, use style.scss from /entry

+- Rename webgl library to wrend

 - Enable other lifetime callbacks for uniforms (create, should update, update)

 - Animations: